sap-tutorials/Tutorials/tutorials/datahub-trial-v2-discovery-part01/datahub-trial-v2-discovery-part01.md

 ![picture_03](./datahub-trial-v2-discovery-part01_03.png)

-Click the `Cloud_Storage` connection to display the directories / files on Google Cloud Storage or AWS S3.
-Once the connection opens, click on your bucket from GCS or AWS S3.
+Click the `Cloud_Storage` connection to display the directories / files on Google Cloud Storage or AWS S3 or Azure.
+Once the connection opens, click on your bucket from GCS or AWS S3 or Azure.

 [DONE]